e271828e/Flight.jl/docs/notes/design/framework_spec.md

 boundary where wire-shaped data becomes system-shaped data.
 (Author-built total tuples were rejected as a padding form — ten explicit `nothing`s to say "one face touched" — the same disease row 74 and the handler return law refuse.)
-The **interactive register keeps name-keyed batches**: its surface is the derived one, mutable mid-session, so no static shape exists to compile; its writers are human-rate and its drain application stays the dynamic path — two representations matching the two surface kinds.
+The **interactive register gets the same treatment**: under the roster freeze its derived surface is as static as any claim set, so it too is compiled to a positional shape — over the unclaimed face set, recompiled at each `attach!`/`detach!` (a stopped-sim point) — with the same shim, merge and scatter.
+One representation, one mechanism; the name-keyed dynamic path the mutable surface used to force does not exist, and no face name is ever resolved inside the loop's frame.
+The recompilation has one seam: a pending interactive batch staged *before* a stopped-sim `attach!` may hold the old shape, or name a face the new claim covers — the attach renormalizes it (reshape, discard newly-claimed faces with `ClaimedFaceEntry`), so the run always starts with cells matching the run's schemas.

-**Diagnostic sites follow the compilation.** Face-name validity and value convertibility are static facts of the root contract, so both are checked at *staging* for every writer: an enumerated writer's out-of-claim face has no position in the schema and is rejected in `stage!`'s normalization (`OutOfClaimEntry` — an earlier, better-attributed site than the drain;
+**Diagnostic sites follow the compilation — all of them to staging.**
-same kind, same payload), and a value that cannot convert to its slot's declared type is discarded with `EntryTypeMismatch` (Appendix C) at the same spot — for the interactive register too, whose *surface* is dynamic but whose face types are not.
-What remains at the drain is exactly what only the drain can know: the interactive register's surface membership at drain time (`StaleInteractiveEntry` — the surface moved between staging and drain).
+Face-name validity, surface membership and value convertibility are all static facts of the run, so every check runs in `stage!`'s normalization, on the writer's own task: an enumerated writer's out-of-claim face has no position in the schema and is rejected (`OutOfClaimEntry` — an earlier, better-attributed site than the drain; same kind, same payload); an interactive write to a claimed face is rejected the same way (`ClaimedFaceEntry`, naming the incumbent device); and a value that cannot convert to its slot's declared type is discarded with `EntryTypeMismatch` (Appendix C) at the same spot.
+Nothing remains at the drain: with surfaces frozen for the run, there is no fact only the drain can know, and the drain is pure application.

 **Doctrine: staged values are levels, never deltas** (`press_count = 17`, never `presses += 1`) — levels are idempotent and survive coalescing; button edges ride as monotonic counters.

-**The drain** (frame top): one `atomicswap(cell, nothing)` per device — an indivisible take, no lost-write window — applied **in attachment order** (enumerated cells through their attach-compiled scatter, interactive cells through the name-keyed path), retained as a deterministic application order (under slot exclusivity, cross-device writes to one slot no longer arise; the order matters only for diagnostics).
+**The drain** (frame top): one `atomicswap(cell, nothing)` per device — an indivisible take, no lost-write window — every cell applied through its compiled scatter, **in attachment order**, retained as a deterministic application order (under slot exclusivity, cross-device writes to one slot no longer arise; the order matters only for diagnostics).
 Which *frame* a write lands in remains wall-clock reality; what the drain guarantees is that the frame's outcome is a pure function of the drained batches.
+Because the roster is a fixed value at `run!`, the drain is fully compilable: the cells and their scatters form a heterogeneous but *known* tuple the frame function can specialize on — zero dynamic dispatch at frame top — the same per-configuration compile trade §14.7's executor already makes, now incurred only at stopped-sim attach points.
+(The specialization is an implementation freedom the freeze creates, not an obligation; iterating a roster array costs a handful of dispatches per frame and remains acceptable.)

 **Mappings run on the device task**: today's `assign_input!(mdl, mapping, data)` becomes pure `map_input(data, mapping) → batch`.
 User-extensible code thereby never